 A simple blood test can detect whether your levels of vitamin D are healthy or deficient.
 A level of 20 nanograms per milliliter or over is needed to maintain bone health; under 12 nanograms/ml is termed deficient.

-Vitamin D also helps modulate cell growth and reduce inflammation.
+Vitamin D also helps regulate cell growth and reduce inflammation.
 Some research suggests it could help prevent and treat diabetes, high blood pressure, and blood sugar problems, but the National Institutes of Health views that research as not clear-cut.

-To maintain a healthy blood level of vitamin D, the Institute of Medicine recommends children under age 1 year take in 400 international units (IUs) of vitamin D daily, and people ages 1 year to 70 years take in 600 IUs.
+To maintain a healthy blood level of vitamin D, the Institute of Medicine recommends children under age 1 year take in 400 international units (IUs) of vitamin D daily, and people ages 1 to 70 years old take in 600 IUs.
 People over age 70 should get 800 IUs a day.

 Vitamin D is naturally present in few foods, but it’s added to others and is also available as a supplement.
 Three ounces of cooked salmon has 570 IUs, while 3 ounces of rainbow trout has 645.
 A cup of 2% vitamin D-fortified milk has 120.

 But during the pandemic, it may be wise to take more, says JoAnn Manson, MD, DrPH, a professor of medicine at Harvard Medical School and chief of the Division of Preventive Medicine at Brigham and Women's Hospital.
 "The recommended dietary allowance of vitamin D is 600-800 IU/daily, but during this period, a multivitamin or supplement containing 1,000-2,000 IU/daily of vitamin D would be reasonable," she told Medscape earlier this year.